kernelci/kcidb/README.md

 `pylint`.

 ### Releasing

+Before releasing make sure the README.md and SUBMISSION_HOWTO.md are up to date.

 To make a release tag the release commit with `v<NUMBER>`, where `<NUMBER>` is the next release number, e.g. `v3`.
 The very next commit after the tag should